NitorCreations/ha-extron/README.md

 ## Features

-Obviously not every single feature can be controlled, only the basics:
+Obviously, not every single feature can be controlled, only the basics:

 * Media player support
   * Source selection